naemazam/Advance-To-Do-App/README.md

-# Tech Stack
+# What You can Do?
-- Androidx
+- ADD/Edit New To-Do
-- Calligraphy for fonts
-- Butterknife for binding the ids
-- Room database
+- Get Alarm on Task
-- Glide
+- Finish To-Do
 - Calendar View

 # Download